prek-khatri/prek-khatri/README.md

 **Stack:** Next.js · React · TypeScript · Tailwind CSS · MDX · Headless UI · Radix UI · ESLint · Prettier

-Currently working on my personal portfolio — a full-stack web app where I document my projects, publish technical blogs, and showcase my journey as an engineer.

 - 📝 MDX blog with syntax-highlighted code and social embeds (Twitter, GitHub)
 - 🌗 Dark / light theme with smooth transitions
 - 📅 Interactive GitHub contributions calendar
 - ☁️ Interactive icon cloud for tech stack visualization

+Currently working as a Web Developer at USC Leonard Davis School of Gerontology where I develop new features and interactive components for the Center for Advancing Caregiver Financial and Workplace Security websiteand showcase my journey as an engineer.
 ---

 ## 💻 Tech Stack